 Learn How You Can Build Your Email List with Squeeze Pages

-A squeeze page is a particular kind of landing page that is singularly focused on squeeeeezing an email address (and perhaps a first name) out of a website visitor.
+A squeeze page—also sometimes called a capture page—is a particular kind of landing page that has one purpose: squeeeeezing an email address (and perhaps a first name) out of a visitor.
+Not literally of course—but in exchange for a piece of content.

 Sound like what you’re looking for?
 Alrighty then, let’s talk squeeze pages!

-All squeeze pages are landing pages, but not all landing pages are squeeze pages.
-(If that statement blows your mind…just keep ready, it’s marketing semantics and we don’t want definitions to slow you down).
+So all squeeze pages are landing pages, but not all landing pages are squeeze pages.

-Because the squeeze page is straight to the point (gimme your email address! …pretty please) it should be as concise as possible.
+Squeeze pages don’t beat around the bush.
+They get straight to the point in asking for your email address.
+As such, they should be as clear and concise as possible.
 This works because much of the education and “pre-sale” conversations are taking place elsewhere.

-When should I use a landing page vs. a squeeze page
+When should I use a squeeze page vs a landing page

 Let’s take a look at what that means.
 Here’s a squeeze page example from Neil Patel:

-This squeeze page by Neil Patel offers a downloadable piece of content (SEO cheatsheet) in exchange for an email address and first name.
+Neil offers a downloadable piece of content (SEO cheatsheet) in exchange for an email address and first name.
 It’s short, sweet, and has a single objective: get that email address.

 It also does something that all great squeeze pages do because it presents an implicit ultimatum: either take the offer, or leave the page.
 There’s no content or extra hyperlinks that distract from this ‘in or out’ choice.